 Nursing home facilities are entrusted with the most important people in our lives who are at the most vulnerable times in their adult lives.
 We expect these homes and facilities to provide a healthy and safe environment for our family members.
-Unfortunately, these facilities are often cited for numerous violations, ranging from unsanitary environments to abusive employees.
-If you or a loved one suspects abuse, it is imperative that you retain a nursing home abuse attorney who can ensure that your loved one does not continue to be mistreated.
+Unfortunately, these facilities are often cited for numerous violations, ranging from insufficient staffing, incompetent staffing, failure to turn and reposition residents to prevent pressure sores, unsanitary environments to abusive employees.
+If you or a loved one suspects negligence or abuse, it is imperative that you retain a nursing home negligence/abuse attorney who can ensure that your loved one does not continue to be mistreated.
 Petro Law Firm has the experience necessary to ensure you are compensated for your loved one’s damages, and that abuse and neglect is prevented from happening again.

 What Constitutes Abuse or Neglect?